IdiegeA21/CoalitionTech2024/README.md

 # Coalition Technologies 2024 Frontend Development Challenge

-Coalition Technologies 2024 Frontend Development challenge hosted by TestRecruits.
-This project is built using using HTML, CSS, and JavaScript.
+Coalition Technologies 2024 Frontend Development challenge hosted by TestRecruits Solution.

 ## How to Run the Project